MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 ```
  and you want to change the partition count to 2, you can define a release pipeline or an environment variable `SampleApp_PartitionCount` and its value as `2`.

- **Note**: If same variables are defined in the release pipeline and in the environment, then the environment variables will supersede the release pipeline variables.
+ **Note**: If the same variables are defined in the release pipeline and in the environment, then the environment variables will supersede the release pipeline variables.
 <!-- :::editable-content-end::: -->
 <br>